 Brett James was born and raised in Miami, Florida and moved to New York City in 1977.
 She immediately found a position with the accounting and consulting firm of Richard A Eisner & Co., (later EisnerAmper LLP) and remained there for 37 years.
-In those years, Brett became the Chief Financial Officer, member of the Executive Committee and was directly involved in the national expansion of the firm.
-She headed the technology committee, the finance committee and was an active participant in the EisnerAmper Women’s initiative, whose goal was to retain women in management positions.
+In those years, Brett became the Chief Financial Officer, member of the Executive Committee, and was directly involved in the national expansion of the firm.
+She headed the technology committee, the finance committee, and was an active participant in the EisnerAmper Women’s initiative, whose goal was to retain women in management positions.
 She brings a depth of knowledge of financial and general management to the board.

 Brett is also a member of the board and Treasurer of her coop in the city on the upper West side.
 She is a graduate of New York University- Stern School of Business.
 She currently spends her time between New York City and Shelter Island.

 In Ridgewood, Jody served as President of Friends of the Library.
 Under her leadership, its Book & Author Luncheon program was launched in 1988 with Mary Higgins Clark as the first featured author; the program is still running strong.
-Before moving to Manhattan, she was an active volunteer in the Ridgewood community, including fundraising for the complete redesign of the Ridgewood Public Library, expansion of its Red Cross facility and, as a member of the Woodlea/PATH group homes board, working to provide enrichment of its children.
-She spent many hours a week volunteering in her children's schools,
+Before moving to Manhattan, she was an active volunteer in the Ridgewood community, including fundraising for the complete redesign of the Ridgewood Public Library expansion of its Red Cross facility and, as a member of the Woodlea/PATH group homes board, working to provide enrichment of its children.
+She spent many hours a week volunteering in her children's schools.

-Jody has served on variety of boards, most recently as a founding member of the New York Harbor Foundation for which she co-chaired the annual cocktail and auction fund-raiser held at the NY Yacht Club.
+Jody has served on a variety of boards, most recently as a founding member of the New York Harbor Foundation for which she co-chaired the annual cocktail and auction fund-raiser held at the NY Yacht Club.
 During her tenure from 2003 to 2013, it was a sold-out event, providing much of the income for the school’s maritime theme courses.